Neo2308/aictsl-gtfs/README.md

 ## Known issues
 * Timings for the buses are not accurate (source for start time is not available).
+* Since bus timetable isn't available, an approximation is used to generate the trips.
+* Assumes that:
+  * Each route (up & down separate) has only 1 bus.
+  * Trips start at 9 AM and no trips take place after 9 PM
-* Assumes that each route has only 1 trip and that it starts at 9 AM.
-This is definitely incorrect but source data does not provide any better info.
+* This is definitely incorrect but source data does not provide any better info.